EvoEsports/EvoSC-sharp-documentation/docs/development/modules/action-pipelines/chat-router.md

 The process for creating a component for the chat router is exactly the same as controller actions, except for the pipeline type we use `PipelineType.ChatRouter` instead.

 In the `ExecuteAsync` method, we pass a `ChatRouterPipelineContext`, which contains information about the chat message.
-In this case, we replace a curse word with it's sensored version so that `fuck` is displayed as `f**k` in the chat.
+In this case, we replace a curse word with it's censored version so that `fuck` is displayed as `f**k` in the chat.